kazuho/draft-kazuho-quic-quic-on-streams/draft-kazuho-quic-quic-services-for-streams.md

 when receiving a STREAM frame, uses that value to determine the offset of the newly received STREAM frame.

-Unlike QUIC version 1, receives do not need to buffer and reassemble the payload of each incoming stream.
-This is because the sender sends the STREAM frames in order and the underlying stream guarantees in-order delivery.
-The payload being received can be passed to the application as they arrive.
+Unlike QUIC version 1, receivers do not need to buffer and reassemble the payload of each incoming stream.
+This is because the sender sends the STREAM frames in order and that they will be delivered in-order by the transport.
+The payload being received can be passed to the application as they are read from the transport.

-Use of the Length field is mandated, because QUIC Services for Streams operates on top of bi-directional streams and the packet boundary is not observable.
+Use of the Length field is mandated, because QUIC Services for Streams operates on top of byte-oriented transports and thus the packet boundary may not be observable.

 ## QSS_TRANSPORT_PARAMETERS Frames